trevp/curve25519sigs/sigs.rst

 Sign bit
 ---------
 The Ed25519 sign bit could be stored in the unused high bit of a Curve25519 public key.
-But for compatibility with existing Curve25519 keys it's here stored in the signature (an idea due to Robert Ransom).
+For compatibility with existing Curve25519 keys it's here stored in the signature (an idea due to Robert Ransom).
 This allows an attacker to try to forge a signature for Alice based on either her "real" Ed25519 public key or its negative.
-But both are legitimate public keys, so an attacker who can't break Ed25519 can't forge signatures for either.
+Since both are legitimate public keys, an attacker who can't break Ed25519 can't forge signatures for either.

 Nonce